Memorandums of understanding (MoUs) for school partnerships

 Why are memorandums of understanding an important stepping stone in formalising partnership arrangements and why might dispensing with one be a false economy?Read more

 Overcapacity within education staffing structures is one area where vital costs savings can be made.

-However, restructuring can be met with significant opposition from staff and unions and negatively impact on morale, especially where redundancies need to be made.
+However, restructuring can be met with significant opposition from staff and unions and negatively impact on morale.

 The duty to collectively consult arises where an employer proposes to dismiss as redundant 20 or more employees within 30 days.
-For these purposes, the term ‘redundant’ has a wide meaning.
-As well as applying to any employees that are likely to lose their job, it will also include those whose jobs may be changed as a result of the restructure.
+For these purposes, the term ‘redundant’ has a broad meaning.
+As well as applying to any employees who are likely to lose their job, it will also include those whose jobs may be changed as a result of the restructure.

 Collective consultation with unions or other employee representatives will not replace the requirement to consult individually with employees.

 To reduce the number of compulsory redundancies, you may wish to consider inviting staff to apply for voluntary redundancy.
 The advantages to this are that voluntary redundancies are likely to have a less negative impact on morale among remaining staff and remove the need to go through a full redundancy process.
 However, there is a risk that you may lose members of staff that had significant experience and skills that you would have preferred to retain.